 Dena is a National Board Certified Teacher with a Masters in Elementary Education, a Bachelor's in History and has taught primary and middle school grades.
 She has deep spiritual beliefs about unity, equity and justice from Baha'i teachings that have guided her choices her entire life.
 She is a mother of two beautiful children and married to the most loving person who supports and enhances all her work.
 Dena is currently teaching 5th Grade Ethnic Studies and prior to this, she served as a District Instructional Coach.
 In this role, she developed and recorded over 150 ELA lessons for elementary teachers to use during remote learning instruction.
 All the lessons were aligned with the Social Justices Standards and highlighted diverse cultural perspectives.
 She is also the author of www.teachinghumanity.org/.

 Krista is a Change Management Practitioner who enjoys working with organizations to create and implement meaningful change.
 She received her Master's degree in Conflict Resolution from Portland State University and finds that her background as a mediator, facilitator and conflict resolution specialist give her a unique perspective on the impacts to employees of any organizational change.
 Because change can bring both professional and interpersonal conflict, Krista is passionate about coaching, facilitating, and mediating within schools as they strive to make important and enduring improvements to their climate and culture.
-She is currently serving as an Organizational Change Management Lead for the Department of Licensing, and previously served as an Assistant Human Resources Director for a local school district.
+She is currently serving as an Organizational Change Management Consultant for Integrated Solutions Group NW, and previously served as an Assistant Human Resources Director for a local school district.

 Damaris is a Dual Language (Spanish) Educator with two Master’s Degrees: Bilingual/Dual Language Curriculum Specialist and School Administration.
 Her career began as a Spanish Professor and ELL Teacher at Louisiana State.
 She later served as a Dual Language Teacher and Bilingual/Dual Language Instructional Coach at the Texas State where she received the Bilingual Teacher of the Year award before moving on to Washington State.
 She has been a General Education Teacher and an English Learner Specialist in both, elementary and middle schools.
 She also served as an Bilingual/ELL Instructional Specialist at the Tacoma District level.
 She currently serves as an Assistant Director at the Bilingual/ELL Department within the same district and has multiple visions and ideas on what the potential future may bring to our Hispanic community.